 Not only do plants convert CO2 to O2, they also remove toxins from the air we breathe.
-The value of this is most widely associated with urban greening initiatives in towns and cities (over 27,000 lives were saved because of the effects of vegetation on pollution, according to ONS).
+The value of this is most widely associated with urban greening initiatives in towns and cities (around 27,000 years worth of life were saved in 2015 because of the effects of vegetation on pollution, according to ONS).